docker/docs/toolbox/toolbox_install_windows.md

 If you have Virtual Box running, you must shut it down before running the installer.

-> **Note**: Docker are no longer maintaining the download.docker.com url for
+> **Note**: Docker no longer maintains the download.docker.com url for
 > Docker Toolbox, therefore an unsigned warning (verified publisher dialog) is
 > displayed during the installation process.

-1. To download the latest version of Docker Toolbox head to [Toolbox Releases](https://github.com/docker/toolbox/releases) and download the latest `.exe` file.
+1. To download the latest version of Docker Toolbox, go to [Toolbox Releases](https://github.com/docker/toolbox/releases) and download the latest `.exe` file.